terrancegatchalian/terrancegatchalian.github.io/_pages/research.md

 author_profile: true
 ---

-This page is up-to-date as of: xx-xxx-xxxx
+This page is up-to-date as of: xx-xxx-xxxx. <br>
 For a more complete list, see my [CV](https://terrancegatchalian.github.io/cv/).

 ## Publications